-Ten Design Areas √ YES INSTRUCTIONAL PRACTICE Feedback 1 - Learning goals are clearly communicated (RISE 2.1) 2 - Assessments are used to inform instruction and/or differentiation (RISE 2.5) Content 3 - Direction instruction provided (chunking content, processing content, and/or recording and representing content) 4 - Practicing and deepening lessons (structured practice sessions, examining similarities and differences, and/or examining errors in reasoning) (RISE 2.6) 5 - Conducting knowledge application lessons (cognitively complex tasks, providing resources/guidance, and/or generating and defending claims) (RISE 2.6) 6 - Using effective strategies (previewing, highlighting critical information, reviewing content, revising knowledge, reflecting on learning, assigning purposeful homework, elaborating on information, and/or organizing students to interact) Context 7 - Teacher notices when students are not engaged and adapts behavior to re engage students (RISE 2.3) 8 - Implementing rules and procedures (RISE 2.7) 9 - Building relationships (RISE 2.8) 10 - Communicating high expectations (RISE 2.9)
+Ten Design Areas INSTRUCTIONAL PRACTICE Feedback 1 - Learning goals are clearly communicated (RISE 2.1) 2 - Assessments are used to inform instruction and/or differentiation (RISE 2.5) Content 3 - Direction instruction provided (chunking content, processing content, and/or recording and representing content) 4 - Practicing and deepening lessons (structured practice sessions, examining similarities and differences, and/or examining errors in reasoning) (RISE 2.6) 5 - Conducting knowledge application lessons (cognitively complex tasks, providing resources/guidance, and/or generating and defending claims) (RISE 2.6) 6 - Using effective strategies (previewing, highlighting critical information, reviewing content, revising knowledge, reflecting on learning, assigning purposeful homework, elaborating on information, and/or organizing students to interact) Context 7 - The teacher notices when students are not engaged and adapt behavior to re-engage students (RISE 2.3) 8 - Implementing rules and procedures (RISE 2.7) 9 - Building relationships (RISE 2.8) 10 - Communicating high expectations (RISE 2.9)

 To orchestrate growth in teaching practices at the classroom level, the walkthrough tool (Instructional Snapshot) will also be utilized as a framework for instructional rounds.
-The Instructional Snapshot approach to instructional rounds is different from the problem based approach touted by

-Elizabeth City, but school leadership teams have chosen to focus on one area of the NASoT Snapshot that is related to their individual school improvement plan during a given school year.
+The Instructional Snapshot approach to instructional rounds is different from the problem-based approach touted by Elizabeth City, but school leadership teams have chosen to focus on one area of the NASoT Snapshot that is related to their individual school improvement plan during a given school year.
 In addition, as noted above, teachers have been provided professional development, via webinars with Marzano, to support the NASoT launch.
-Ongoing professional development needs will be identified as the PLC cycle shines light on opportunities where growth is needed.
-For example, previous data supports a need for increased support in core reading instruction at the primary level.
-For the past couple of years, MVCSC has focused on providing Orton-Gillingham training to our K-2 teachers as well as specialists and special education teachers.
-This school year MVCSC has 67 elementary staff members trained in OG, 4 currently training, and 6 more who will train this summer.
+Ongoing professional development needs will be identified as the PLC cycle shines a light on opportunities where growth is needed.
+For example, previous data support a need for increased support in core math and language arts instruction at the middle school level.
+For the past couple of years, Mt.
+Vernon Middle School has focused on providing reteaching to students through our Success period and through our GOAL classes, taught by our specialists, and through our resource classes, taught by our special education teachers.